Vincit/objection.js/doc/api/model/static-methods.md

 This method can be used to bind a Model subclass to multiple databases for example in a multi-tenant system.
 See the [multi tenancy recipe](/recipes/multitenancy-using-multiple-databases.html) for more info.

-Also check out the the [model binding pattern for transactions](/guide/transactions.html#binding-models-to-a-transaction) which internally uses `bindKnex`.
+Also check out the [model binding pattern for transactions](/guide/transactions.html#binding-models-to-a-transaction) which internally uses `bindKnex`.

 ##### Arguments